LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Live chat/add-chat-to-your-website.md

 ## 3. Creating a campaign

 Before you can start creating your buttons or banners, you need to set up your campaign.
-In LiveEngage, **engagements can be added to either new or existing campaigns**.
+In the Conversational Cloud, **engagements can be added to either new or existing campaigns**.

 To create a new one, simply click **Add campaign** at the bottom of the Campaign Builder, or select an existing campaign to add your engagement to.